TCS Manual Testing Interview Questions and Answers For Freshers | Updated 2026

 Manual Testing is the process of verifying software functionality by executing test cases without automation tools.
 Testers interact with the application directly to identify defects, usability issues, and requirement gaps carefully.
 This method helps evaluate real user behavior, navigation flow, and business logic accuracy effectively.
 Manual testing is widely used during early development stages and exploratory scenarios frequently.
 It is a fundamental topic in fresher interviews.

-2. How to prepare Manual Testing basics?
+2. What are key concepts of Manual Testing basics?

 Ans: